the-mad-statter/edu.wustl.medicine.josp.xlam/README.md

 6. Click Add-ins
 7. Make sure “Excel Add-ins” is selected in the Manage drop down box and click the Go button
-8. Check the box next to edu.wustl.medicine.josp.xlam and click the OK button
+8. Check the box next to “edu.wustl.medicine.josp.xlam” and click the OK button

 You should now have new functions which all start with JOSP (e.g., JOSP_BJH_MKTS_TER1_2019()).